A Guide to Alcohol and Drug Rehab Treatment in South Yorkshire

 Group Involves a number of people struggling with similar issues coming together to discuss these issues openly, and in the presence of a certified counsellor.
 Through this process, each participant gains a deeper insight into their addiction, while providing support to others in the group at the same time.

-How Can I Get To and From South Yorkshire?
+How Can I Get to and from South Yorkshire?

 South Yorkshire is 166 miles away from London, about a 3-hour drive.
 The drive via the M1 will go through Luton, Leicester, Loughborough, Northampton, and Chesterfield.
 If you don’t want to drive, you can get on the National Express bus route.
 However, this can take double the driving time.

-You can get trains from London’s St. Pancras International Station for a 2-hour trip, which will end at the Rotherham Forge Island Station.
+You can also get trains from London’s St. Pancras International Station for a 2-hour trip, which will end at the Rotherham Forge Island Station.
 Tickets are priced at around £13.